RVN91/read_write_dfs0_python/README.md

 # read_write_dfs0_python
-Methods for reading and writing data from and to a DHI *.dfs0 file.
+Methods for reading and writing data from and to a DHI *.dfs0 file using MIKE SDK (https://www.mikepoweredbydhi.com/download/mike-2017/mike-sdk).
 This example reads and writes a rainfall time series.

+Portable versions of Pythonnet are ALWAYS prefereable but one can use the Pythonnet packages from pip and just uncomment the lines:

+"""
+# Check system architecture
+import struct
+if struct.calcsize("P") * 8 == 64: # .NET compatibility
+    sys.path.append(os.path.dirname(os.path.realpath(__file__)) + "\clr64")
+else:
+    sys.path.append(os.path.dirname(os.path.realpath(__file__)) + "\clr")
+"""